jasxnhuynh/portfolio/index.md

 I'm a third-year Data Science major at UC San Diego with a minor in Hebrew Language and Literature.

-I'm currently a Data Science Intern at the [San Diego County Sheriff's Department](https://www.sdsheriff.gov/) where I build ETL/ELT pipelines, develop Power BI reports, and conduct ad hoc data analyses.
+I'm currently a Data Science Intern at the [San Diego County Sheriff's Office](https://www.sdsheriff.gov/) where I'm migrating large amounts of on-premises data to Azure Government Cloud and developing Power BI reports.

-I'm also an Instructional Assistant for the [largest Data Science course](https://dsc10.com/) at UC San Diego, where I introduce students to the exciting world of Data Science!
+I'm also an Instructional Assistant for the [largest Data Science course](https://dsc10.com/) at UC San Diego where I introduce students to the exciting world of Data Science!

 In my free time I enjoy working out, trying new restaurants, and bouldering.